New Catholic Encyclopedia: Supplementation for the second edition

-In the summer of 2006, the publisher, Gale, together with the Catholic University of America Press, developed a plan for ongoing updating of the second edition in both print and electronic (eBook) formats.
-The updating plan indicated a special focus on the United States.
+In the summer of 2006, the publisher Gale and the Catholic University of America Press developed a plan for ongoing updating of the second edition in print and electronic (eBook) formats.
+The plan indicated a special focus on the United States.
 The planned new entries included biographies as well as articles on movements, organizations, documents and ideas that are either Catholic or of special interest to Catholics.

-The first of these New Catholic Encyclopedia supplemental volumes, Supplement 2009 was published electronically in June 2009 and in print in November 2009.
-It focused on the theme of "Science and the Church", and contained such new articles as the ones on Charles Darwin and Sigmund Freud.
-It also updated the articles on the Catholic Church in each of the fifty States, as well as the 33 US archdiocese articles.
+The first of these New Catholic Encyclopedia supplemental volumes, Supplement 2009, was published electronically in June 2009 and in print in November 2009.
+It focused on the theme of "Science and the Church", and contained new articles like ones on Charles Darwin and Sigmund Freud.
+It also updated the articles on the Catholic Church in each of the fifty states, as well as the 33 US archdiocese articles.
 It contains a much updated bibliography.
 Most of the editors now belong to Catholic institutions other than the Catholic University of America.

 Supplement 2010, published in June 2010, focused on the theme "Church in Modern History", with particular emphasis on World War II and thereafter.
-It included about 200 entries on those beatified or canonized since 2003.
-Most of the beatified were new entries, while most of the Saints were revisions of previous articles, although overall the 2010 supplement had more new entries than revised (updated) ones.
+It included about 200 entries on people beatified or canonized since 2003.
+Most of the beatified were new entries, while most of the saints were revisions of previous articles, although overall the 2010 supplement had more new entries than revised (updated) ones.

-Supplement 2011 focused on the theme "Church and the Arts and Music"; among its new article were one on the sex abuse crisis and one on Pope Benedict XVI, as well as new entries on St. Mary Helen McKillop (1842–1907) and St. Andre Bessette (1845–1937).
+Supplement 2011 focused on the theme "Church and the Arts and Music"; among its new articles were one on the sex abuse crisis and one on Pope Benedict XVI, as well as new entries on St. Mary Helen McKillop (1842–1907) and St. Andre Bessette (1845–1937).

-"Ethics and Philosophy" was the theme for the 2012-2013 supplement.
+"Ethics and Philosophy" was the theme for the 2012–2013 supplement.